alconost/nitro-dev/source/index.html.md

 ID | integer | The ID of the order to be deleted

 <aside class="notice">
-You can delete order with QUEUE status only.
+You can delete orders with QUEUE status only.
 </aside>